EmmanuelADAM/jade/issia23/README.md

 - distributors have not pb of elt

 - repair coffees have a cost of 5€/elt (the drink you buy)
 - spare parts stores have a cost of 30€/elt
+- spare parts stores specialised on second-hand material have a cost of 15€/elt
 - distributors have a cost of 60€/elt

 - a user has a limited amount of money, and time.
   - we suppose he/she chooses to go to repair coffees and if the reparation is impossible (no more time, enough money)  :
     - he/she go the  higher level (a spare parts store)
     - or stop and let the elt of her/his product to the repair coffee..

+- a user can have preference, and different level on confidence about the repair coffees, spare parts stores (less confidence in second hand product), distributors.

 ---
 ### Design